getPopsure/engineer-challenge/backend-readme.md

 [X] The policies API should support sorting and paginating the results. - [X] The family members should be stored on a separate table that is linked to the policy.
-[X] It should be possible to find a policy by it's family member names, current or past. // no history family member history [X] The policy history should be available at a separate endpoint.
+[X] It should be possible to find a policy by it's family member names, current or past.
+[X] The policy history should be available at a separate endpoint.

 ### FR